muratk3n/thirdwave/en/README.md

 ---

 I find the way ppl just throw around random info as extremely archaic.
-In the future more journalists do what I just did below;
+In the future more journalists will do what I just did below;
 looking for legit, well curated datasets, and run analysis on them.

 ---